After your report

 03

-Move to live follow-up when the report, symptom pattern, or risk level calls for added support.
+Move here only when the findings, symptom pattern, or risk level call for more active support than written review alone.

 • live review when needed